kubernetes/website/content/en/docs/tasks/administer-cluster/encrypt-data.md

 posture, compared to no encryption.
 Please use `kms` provider for additional security.
 {{< /caution >}}

-By default, the `identity` provider is used to protect Secrets in etcd, which provides no encryption. `EncryptionConfiguration` was introduced to encrypt Secrets locally, with a locally managed key.
+By default, the `identity` provider is used to protect secret data in etcd, which provides no encryption. `EncryptionConfiguration` was introduced to encrypt secret data locally, with a locally managed key.

-Encrypting Secrets with a locally managed key protects against an etcd compromise, but it fails to protect against a host compromise.
+Encrypting secret data with a locally managed key protects against an etcd compromise, but it fails to protect against a host compromise.
 Since the encryption keys are stored on the host in the EncryptionConfiguration YAML file, a skilled attacker can access that file and extract the encryption keys.